 Some human adults continue to produce lactase and can digest lactose without issue in their adult lives.
 This ability to digest milk is called lactase persistence.

-Conversely, lactose intolerance is when a person is unable to digest the lactose in milk because they are lactase non-persistent, meaning that they don’t produce the lactase enzyme.
+Conversely, lactose intolerance is when a person is unable to digest lactose in milk because they lack the lactase enzyme.
 Consuming dairy products causes bloating, gas and diarrhea in such individuals.

 A girl defining lactose intolerance